A Guide on How to Edit PDFs in Every Way You Can Imagine

 How to Split a PDF Document into Multiple Pieces Using Online Tools

 Another option is using other tools, such as PDF.io, for instance.
-To split a PDF document into multiple pieces using this tool, you should:
+To split a PDF document into multiple pieces using the PDF.io tool, you should:

 - Go to PDF.io.